Off-track betting in New York: History

+The current system of regional OTB corporations was enacted in 1973 and parlors began showing live video feeds of races, referred to as simulcasting, in 1984.

+Current operations

-Off-track betting is offered by five regional corporations.
-A sixth OTB corporation, serving New York City, closed down in 2010.
+As of 2025, off-track betting is offered by four regional corporations.
 Each corporation is a public benefit corporation, run by a board of directors who are appointed by the governments of the participating counties and cities.
-In addition to New York City, thirteen other counties (Allegany, Delaware, Hamilton, Jefferson, Lewis, Onondaga, Ontario, Otsego, Saratoga, Schoharie, Tompkins, Westchester, and Yates) do not have any OTB parlors.
+In addition to New York City, the ten counties that were once covered by Catskill OTB, thirteen other counties, Allegany, Delaware, Hamilton, Jefferson, Lewis, Onondaga, Ontario, Otsego, Saratoga, Schoharie, Tompkins, Westchester, and Yates do not have any OTB parlors.

 Each of the OTB corporations accepts wagers at a number of full-service branch locations, at self-service terminals located in restaurants and bars, and by telephone and Internet.